Item 9: Familiarize yourself with reference and pointer types

-The most ubiquitous pointer type in Rust is the reference &T
+The most ubiquitous pointer-like type in Rust is the reference, with a type that is written as &T

 .
-Although this is a pointer value, the compiler ensures
+Although this is a pointer value under the covers, the compiler ensures that various rules around its use are

-that various rules are observed: it must always point to a valid, correctly-aligned instance of the relevant type, and
+observed: it must always point to a valid, correctly aligned instance of the relevant type T

 // C++